List of Jurassic Park (franchise) characters: Rainn Delacourt

 Rainn Delacourt is a poacher with ties to Soyona Santos's animal trafficking operations.
 In an extended scene, Owen and two Department of Fish and Wildlife officers first encounter him and some of his men who were posing as the same agents in order to steal the Parasaurolophus they caught, causing them having animosity.
 Santos sends him and a team of mercenaries to abduct Maisie and a baby Velociraptor known as Beta for Biosyn.
 Owen locates Rainn at the black market and forces him to reveal Maisie and Beta's whereabouts.
 Afterward, Rainn is critically wounded by a juvenile Carnotaurus and a Lystrosaurus, before being killed by a juvenile Baryonyx, with Owen letting Rainn to die out of spite for what he did to Maisie.

+In Jurassic World: Chaos Theory, Rainn is mentioned by Santos who tells Dodgson that she will send him rather than the Handler to capture Maisie and Beta.